Graff (jewellers): Diamonds

-The Letseng Legacy diamond was unearthed from the same mine as the Lesotho Promise Letseng diamond mine in 2008 and totalled 493cts.
-Acquired by Graff for $10.4 million, they yielded 20 diamonds totaling 231.67cts from the one rough stone.

 The Wittelsbach-Graff Diamond is a 31.06 carat fancy deep-blue diamond with internally flawless clarity purchased by Laurence Graff in 2008 for £16.4 million.

 The Delaire Sunrise is, at 118.08 carats, the largest square emerald cut Fancy Vivid Yellow diamond in the world.
 Discovered in 2008 at an alluvial mine in South Africa, the 221.81 carat rough diamond.
 When Laurence Graff unveiled the finished diamond, he named it "the Delaire Sunrise".

-The Constellation is, at 102.79 carats, the largest round shaped, D colour, Internally Flawless diamond ever to be graded by the Gemological Institute of America.

 The Graff Pink was acquired by Graff in November 2010.
 A pink diamond with a type IIa classification and modified emerald cut shape, the diamond was previously held in a private collection for over 60 years.
 The diamond displayed 25 natural flaws.
 The recut 23.88 carat diamond displayed new colour, clarity and internal flawlessness.

-The Graff Sweethearts were originally two rough diamonds weighing 196 carats and 184 carats discovered at the Letseng Mine in Lesotho.
-After cutting they produced a 51.53 ct D colour Flawless type IIa and a 50.76 ct D colour Flawless type IIa, both heart-shaped.

 The Sultan Abdul Hamid II is a 70.54 carat light yellow acquired by Graff in 1981.
 It has been suggested that this stone may have been cut from "The Ottoman I" which originally belonged to Suleyman the Magnificent of Turkey.

 The Graff Lesedi La Rona, a 302.37 carat D color high-clarity emerald cut diamond.
 It is the main stone cut from the Lesedi La Rona, bought by Graff in 2017 and cut in 2019.
 The cutting of the rough stone also produced 66 smaller stones.
 According to Graff, the stone is the "largest highest clarity, highest color diamond ever graded by the Gemological Institute of America (GIA)".